NatyaHans/NH.github.io/README.md

 # NatyaHans.github.io
-This is set up for the Personal Website
-So add the html pages
+This is set up for the Personal Website,  so add the html pages.